billforward/changelog/api/README.md

 ## Synchronous API endpoints

 We have implemented synchronous endpoints for numerous system actions.
-These endpoints return the outcome of their operation immediately â€” removing the need to listen for webhooks or poll the API.
+These endpoints return the outcome of their operation immediately — removing the need to listen for webhooks or poll the API.
 The new endpoints are listed below:

 <table>
   <tr>